AdityaCoppisetti/robotic-arm/journal.md

 also on top of the raspberry pi i want to add a screen that will show the robot in ros or moveit ykwim plus i would be able to access it remotely

+if i mount the raspberry pi on the back of the main pcb along with the capacitors then make a 3d printed bracket adaptor for the screen that would make it so much less bulky.

+but in order for me to do that i need to find a display that isnt a raspberry pi HAT so i can use normal cables for it and not like a whole fucking mess , plus i want one that doesnt have many cables going into it